 Racial hate, in one form or another, has scarred the heart of every man, woman and child in our land, regardless of race.

 If witnessing or being around aggressive racist behaviour makes you feel sick to your stomach, please read on.

 Our lives and the lives of those we love and care for, do not have to be this way.

 Being constantly exposed to ugly racist hate, as well as the vile dogma of white supremacy, is not a life that normal, clear-thinking people would choose for themselves or for their family.
-Nor would they wish that damaging emotional torture visited on their children — or passed onto a future generation.
+Nor would they wish that damaging emotional burden visited on their children — or passed onto a future generation.
 If the people of our nation are to ever know real civil peace, then racial hate and aggressive racist behaviour must be removed from our society—permanently.

-Despite how loud and aggressive and obnoxious racists can seem, the truth is that racial hate is now and always has been, practiced by a small minority of people in our nation.
+Despite how loud and aggressive and obnoxious racists can seem, the truth is that racial hate is now and always has been, practiced by a minority of people in our nation.

 It might sound outrageous to read this, but there is a very real, practical and non-violent means of removing racial aggressiveness, in all its forms, from our communities.

 The plan is both simple and difficult.
 It is to have every American who respects the fundamental principal of race equality, to simply identify themselves by displaying an Equality Patch on their person.

 That vast decent majority, those who support equality and reject racism, must stand together and make themselves visible for all to see.
 They will bear witness, through their numbers, that it is they who represent the true nature and peaceful aspirations of our nation.

 The good news is that there do exist a massive number of quiet, decent, courageous people in our land.
 Many more than most of us have ever realized.
 They live in every city, town, nook and cranny of America— an honest, vast, peace-loving majority of people.
 The sort of people whose compassion and willingness to stand up for others, has allowed this nation to survive its most difficult challenges.